 You’ll need 3-7 photos of various angles, depending on your product.
 If you are shooting 10 products for a similar line, make sure you capture each angle for every product and get detail shots when applicable.
 Keep in mind, the camera sees more than you do.
 What looks good to your eye may not look so great in a photo so view the shots with a critical eye and an open mind.
 For instance, when shooting jewelry, it looks better if you can either put it on a form or model, or drape it over an elevated area like a pillow.

 Adjust your lighting to ensure proper light distribution.

-	Take a test shot and adjust the lights or product accordingly.
+Take a test shot and adjust the product photography lighting or the object accordingly.
 Always look at the shot through the lens and scan the perimeter of the shot for problems like backdrop edges or other things in the shot that shouldn’t be there.
 Next, examine the product through your lens.
 Look for “bright” areas and other issues.

 Keep in mind there are two different kinds of products: